shib-maximalist/tiny_83_image_converter/README.md

 *SUCCESS!*

 I am the original creator of the OHM(3,3) Tiny Calculator.
 Every other one copied my seed.
-If you want the original you can get it [here]("https://opensea.io/assets/0x7deb38a22694608a58b28970320d39ee50e7bc0f/652")
+If you want the original you can get it here: https://opensea.io/assets/0x7deb38a22694608a58b28970320d39ee50e7bc0f/652 <br>

 <p align="center">
     <img src="documentation/calculator.svg"><br>